A Few Words

-The winner will have their film screened at the Picturehouse cinema in Stratford upon Avon during the Shakespeare Film Festival and will receive a cash prize of £2,400.
+The winner will have their film screened at the Picturehouse cinema in Stratford upon Avon during the Shakespeare Film Festival and will receive a cash prize.

 Entry to Filming Shakespeare is absolutely free.

-The winner will have their film screened in Stratford upon Avon at the Shakespeare Film Festival and will receive prize money of £2,400.
+The winner will have their film screened in Stratford upon Avon at the Shakespeare Film Festival and will receive prize money.

 Kate Fleetwood is an English actress.
 She was nominated for a Tony Award for her performance in Chichester Festival Theatre's Macbeth which transferred to the West End and Broadway.

 Jason Wingrove is an internationally awarded and recognized director